-The Zeva Zero eVTOL has a unique flat designed that aims to carry passengers completely door to door.
-Zeva has a design for a 'SkyDock', which will allow the Zero to doc directly to buildings its passengers are traveling to, the idea being to eliminate 'last mile' transportation.
-The Zeva Zero carries a single passenger, who tilts with the Zero as it rotates from vertical mode to horizontal mode.
+The Zeva Zero eVTOL has a unique flat design that aims to carry passengers completely door to door.
+Notably, the Zero's body itself is used as a lift surface to reduce drag in horizontal flight.
+Zeva also has a design for a 'SkyDock', which will allow the Zero to dock directly to buildings its passengers are traveling to, in order to eliminate the need for 'last mile' transportation.
+The Zeva Zero carries a single passenger, who tilts with the Zero as it rotates from vertical mode to horizontal flight mode.
 Zeva was founded in April 2018 and is led by Steve Tibbitts, Managing Director of Incubator FabLab Tacoma.

 Stage of Development

 Propeller Configuration: Four sets of two fan-propellors, carbon fiber body used as a lift surface

 Vertical take-off and landing: The Zero lifts into the air using 8 vertical rotors.
 Its coin-like structure allows for minimal drag during vertical mode take-off mode.